emilyeserven/emilyeserven.github.io/tools/README.md

 # How can I use this?

+*NOTE*: A JetBrains IDE (like WebStorm) will provide a better reading experience, since I had more freedom to markup the code with HTML.

 First off, basic setup.
 I've got this to work in both [VSCode](https://joshuaavalon.io/intellisense-json-yaml-vs-code) and [WebStorm](https://www.jetbrains.com/help/idea/json.html#ws_json_using_schemas).
 The file to reference is the `flexfolio.schema.json`.

 You can't actually use this in the posts directly due to... file extension shenanigans.
 Instead, use a `.yml` file in **this directory**, or explore the `photo-template.yml` or `webdev-template.yml` files.
 There, you can explore the various descriptions as you craft the YAML frontmatter.